surfacesyntacticud/mSUD_Chinese-Beginner/README.md

 ## Structure of a sentence
-Here an example of the meta data that each sentences contains :
+Here an example of the meta data that each sentence contains :
 ```
 # sent_id = 1
 # structure = 没 + 有 (+ Obj.)